NotNinja/nevis/README.md

 ## Bugs

-If you have any problems with OOPsy or would like to see changes currently in development you can do so [here](https://github.com/Skelp/oopsy/issues).
+If you have any problems with Oopsy or would like to see changes currently in development you can do so [here](https://github.com/Skelp/oopsy/issues).

 ## Contributors